MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

        <sharedInterface name="mypackage.MyInterface"/>
    </sharedInterfaces>

-Shared Interface identification files must be placed at the root of a path of the application classpath.
-For a MicroEJ Sandboxed Application project, it is typically placed in ``src/main/resources`` folder.
+Shared Interface identification files must be placed at the root of the application classpath, typically it is defined in the ``src/main/resources`` folder.

 Some restrictions apply to Shared Interfaces compared to standard java
 interfaces:

--  Types for parameters and return values must be transferable types;
+* Types for parameters and return values must be transferable types;

--  Thrown exceptions must be classes owned by the MicroEJ Firmware.
+* Thrown exceptions must be classes owned by the MicroEJ Kernel.

 .. _section.transferable.types: